Pace Of German Emissions Cuts Slows In 2024: Study - UrduPoint

 "On the contrary, investments in climate-neutral technologies actually went backwards in comparison with the previous year," the think tank said.

-Germany will hold an early general election next month following the recent collapse of Chancellor Olaf Scholz's coalition, and the study notes that economic and political uncertainty is holding back investment by both households and businesses.
+Germany will hold an early general election on February 23 following the recent collapse of Chancellor Olaf Scholz's coalition, and the study noted that economic and political uncertainty is holding back investment by both households and businesses.

-Sales of heat pumps were down 44 percent on the previous year, with new electric vehicle registrations down 26 percent.
+Sales of heat pumps were down 44 percent on the previous year, and new electric vehicle registrations down 26 percent.

-The slight fall in emissions from building use was only due to milder winter weather resulting in less need for heating.
+The slight fall in emissions from building use was only due to milder winter weather resulting in reduced need for heating.

-Eighty percent of the fall in emissions for 2024 is thanks to record high production of renewable energy and the continued closure of coal-fired power stations.
+Eighty percent of last year's emissions fall was thanks to record high production of renewable energy and the continued closure of coal-fired power stations.

 "In the electricity sector, the climate protection measures taken in recent years are increasingly bearing fruit," said Agora Energiewende director Simon Mueller.

-He appealed to political parties currently engaged in election campaigning to take the electricity sector as an example of what needs to be done in the rest of the economy.
+He appealed to political parties now campaigning for elections to take the electricity sector as an example of what needs to be done in the rest of the economy.

+"Every gas heating system we install and every combustion engine that goes into service is a burden in terms of climate policy because the lifespan of these appliances will end around the time where we must become climate neutral," Mueller said in a press conference.

+The conservative CDU/CSU opposition, currently riding high in opinion polls, has said it would reverse the planned phase-out of combustion engine vehicles.

-The extent to which public funds should be used to support the green transition is a key dividing line between Scholz's Social Democrats and the conservative CDU/CSU opposition.
+The extent to which public funds should be used to support the green transition is a key dividing line between Scholz's Social Democrats, who advocate more investment, and the CDU/CSU, which opposes major new spending.

-Scholz has advocated an "investment campaign" but CDU/CSU leader Friedrich Merz, currently riding high in opinion polls, has said he is opposed to such an idea.
+Mueller said that Germany's next government must provide "clarity that the transition to climate-neutral technologies will be simple and affordable for all", for example by "increasing support for electric vehicles".

 Recent Stories